yarisvt/tyk-docs/tyk-docs/content/shared/dashboard-config.md

 Type: `int`<br />

 Controls how long before the failure limits are reset in seconds.
 The default is 900 seconds.

+### security.hide_login_failure_limit_error
+EV: <b>TYK_DB_SECURITY_HIDELOGINFAILURELIMITERROR</b><br />
+Type: `bool`<br />

+By default it will show message like "Retry in N seconds.".
+In some secure environments it can be treated as leaking of secure context.
+This option makes failed login attempt to be shown as standard login failure.

 ### security.login_disallow_forward_proxy
 EV: <b>TYK_DB_SECURITY_LOGINDISALLOWFORWARDPROXY</b><br />